sollensmilla/Wcag-color-service/README.md

 # WCAG Color Service

 WCAG Color Service is a lightweight JavaScript library designed to help developers generate accessible color palettes that meet [WCAG 2.1](https://www.w3.org/TR/WCAG21/) contrast guidelines.
-It simplifies the process of ensuring color contrast compliance, making it easier to build inclusive and accessible user interfaces.
+It simplifies the process of finding suitable complementary colors in a nice palette while still being accessible and easy to read.

 ---

 ## Features
-- Generate WCAG-compliant color palettes automatically
+- Generate WCAG-compliant color palettes automatically from only one hex-color
 - Support for multiple WCAG levels (AA, AAA)
 - Handles both normal text and large text accessibility
 - Small, dependency-free, and easy to integrate